 - Minor infringements with no competitive advantage: 50 task points - Infringements with competitive advantage: 50 meters will be added to the competitor's result in the least advantageous direction. - 12.
-9.2 Unless otherwise stated on the TDS, a marker thrown into a marker measuring area (MMA) or scoring area under limited scoring will be regarded as a valid result and the penalty will be applied.
+9.2 Unless otherwise stated on the TDS, a marker thrown into a MMA or scoring area under limited scoring will be regarded as a valid result and the penalty will be applied.